Allanimated/amazon-clone/README.md

 2. It has a register page where new users can register new accounts
 3. It utilizes an API to retrieve and display product data
 4. Users can add and remove items from their cart
-5. users can search for items and add them to their carts
+5. Users can search for items and add them to their carts

 # Getting Started